 Before using the add-in for the first time, you will have to supply the preferences to the Config dialog.
 The function will warn that the settings are not present and will not proceed until the configuration settings have been completed.
 The disclaimer will show each time until you use the add-in until the option not to display it is checked.

-The 'Donate' button on the Disclaimer page (and the help screens) provides the options, similar to those at the top of this page, to enable users who find this function useful to show their appreciation.
+The 'Donate' button on the main dialog (and the help screens) provides the options, similar to those at the top of this page, to enable users who find this function useful to show their appreciation.

 Click the Config button to display the following dialog which you must fill with the appropriate data.
 The formatting dialog is not mandatory, but if you do not record choices, the results will be unpredictable.